 While I was waiting to retrieve my bag, Michelle stopped at the airport liquor store and bought a bottle of vodka.
 As we were walking back from lunch our first day, we stopped in at the Walgreens and picked up some snacks and a few more mixers.
 I had packed a few already.
 I really enjoyed our set up and it was great to be able to pour a drink or have a snack whenever we were in the room.
 Plus, it helped keep our Las Vegas trip cost down.

 Room location is critical

 Since most of the Vegas hotels are huge, you can waste precious time going to and from your hotel room.
 We were in room 553 at Paris.
 At first, you might think this wasn’t a good location since it was a low floor.
 It turned out well though.
 The elevator ride was shorter since we didn’t have to stop at many other floors on the way up to our room.

 Also, we were just a few rooms down the hall from the elevator.
 Each night I was so tired when we got back to the room, that I just went right to sleep.
 I honestly do not remember if we could hear people walking down the halls, but I slept well.
 After we saw Jersey Boys, we needed to use the restroom before going out.
 There was a line at the theater, so instead, we just went back up to our room.
 While we were up there, we made another vodka soda.
 I really couldn’t have asked for a better location.

-Vegas can be a super fun vacation, but planning for it is different than planning for a vacation to another city, so you have to adjust your mindset.
+Vegas can be a super fun vacation, but planning a Vegas trip is different than planning for a vacation to another city, so you have to adjust your mindset.
 I hope that my tips help you plan a trip to Vegas.
 What other tips do you have for Vegas?